 17 August 2020

 CCTI has been blessed by our recent partnership with CURE International (www.cure.org).
-We are looking forward to training more of their staff in our Train the Trainer material this fall and early next year so that they can spread the seeds and continue the training throughout the organization.
+We are looking forward to training more of their staff in our Train the Trainer material in the next year.
+So that they can spread the seeds and continue the training throughout the organization.

 It has been a blessing to collaborate with Crisis Care Training International (CCTI).
 We met CCTI when our CURE Kenya hospital piloted the Disabilities Module in October 2019.
-Then we had 17 coworkers participate, where now we currently have 103 who are undergoing nine weeks of online training of Module 1: Trauma and Crisis Care.
-The CCTI materials:
+Then, we had 17 coworkers participate.
+Now we currently have 103 who are undergoing nine weeks of online training of Module 1: Trauma and Crisis Care.

 · Provide relevant information on the different stages of child development and possible challenges that result from various aspects and effects of trauma in children.